softkid/softkid.github.io/about.md

 title: About
 permalink: /about/
 ---
-<p>My name is Zhihao Li (Chinese: 李志浩, Pronunciation: <a href="http://www.pronouncenames.com/pronounce/zhihao">G-How Lee</a>).
-I am a software engineer at <a href="http://www.magicleap.com">Magic Leap</a>, working on all kinds of cool stuff on AR/Deep Learning/HCI.
-I graduated from <a href="http://www.cmu.edu">Carnegie Mellon University (CMU)</a> with a Master of Science degree in Computer Science.
-The program is one of the most competitive programs (&lt;5% admission rate!).
-Before that, I obtained my bachelor’s degree in Software Engineering from <a href="http://www.tongji.edu.cn/">Tongji University</a>, China.</p>

-<p>I am a passionate machine learning and computer vision practitioner and researcher.
-I also studied neuroscience and cognitive science in college.
-But I believe computers have their own mechanisms to achieve intelligence, not necessarily the same as humans’.</p>
+<p>My name is Kim Gyung Tae (Korean:김경태 金庚泰 , Nick:bees ).
+I am a software engineer.
+I graduated from high school in 1989.
+I was admitted to the Department of Economics to make money.
+But the Department of Economics was not a place to make money.
+I was worried about the future.
+I quit my university.
+I went to the army while learning aeronautical technology in Seoul.
+Since 1994, I spent two years studying computer programming on my own. </p>
+<p>I have experienced a lot of programming since 1999.</p>

+### Experience
+{% highlight ruby %}
+ 1999 Network Management System
+2000 Website Development / Medical Product / Game Development
+ 2003 Internet Phone Solution
+2005 Remote Education Solution
+ 2009 Game Portal Development / ShoppingMall Development / WebDesign
+2010 MobileApp Game / kakao Game / MobileApp / WebHosting
+ 2016 Internet Marketing Program  / WebApp
+# Application - WebSolution - MobileApp - WebDesign - BackEnd Server Building - Hardware Making
+{% endhighlight %}

-<p>Meanwhile, as a software engineer, I do all kinds of programming/coding, from web front-end, iOS Apps to database and robot platforms.
-For more, please see my <a href="https://www.linkedin.com/in/lizhihao">Linkedin Profile</a>.</p>
+<p>Meanwhile, as a software engineer, I do all kinds of programming/coding, from web front-end, Mobile Apps to database and Hardware Engineering.</p>

 <hr />